ArsenShnurkov/places/README.md

 # Places

-Database builder for countries, regions and airports from many sources.
-All this places include localized names for English and Spanish.
+Database builder for countries, regions and airports from multiple sources.

 ## Data Sources